Internet Control Message Protocol: Source quench

 Source Quench requests that the sender decrease the rate of messages sent to a router or host.
 This message may be generated if a router or host does not have sufficient buffer space to process the request, or may occur if the router or host buffer is approaching its limit.

 Data is sent at a very high speed from a host or from several hosts at the same time to a particular router on a network.
 Although a router has buffering capabilities, the buffering is limited to within a specified range.
 The router cannot queue any more data than the capacity of the limited buffering space.
-Thus if the queue gets filled up, incoming data is discarded until the queue is no longer full.
+Thus, if the queue gets filled up, incoming data is discarded until the queue is no longer full.
 But as no acknowledgement mechanism is present in the network layer, the client does not know whether the data has reached the destination successfully.
-Hence some remedial measures should be taken by the network layer to avoid these kind of situations.
+Hence, some remedial measures should be taken by the network layer to avoid these kinds of situations.
 These measures are referred to as source quench.

-In a source quench mechanism, the router sees that the incoming data rate is much faster than the outgoing data rate, and sends an ICMP message to the clients, informing them that they should slow down their data transfer speeds or wait for a certain amount of time before attempting to send more data.
+In a source quench mechanism, the router sees that the incoming data rate is much faster than the outgoing data rate and sends an ICMP message to the clients, informing them that they should slow down their data transfer speeds or wait for a certain amount of time before attempting to send more data.
 When a client receives this message, it automatically slows down the outgoing data rate or waits for a sufficient amount of time, which enables the router to empty the queue.
-Thus the source quench ICMP message acts as flow control in the network layer.
+Thus, the source quench ICMP message acts as flow control in the network layer.

 Since research suggested that "ICMP Source Quench [was] an ineffective (and unfair) antidote for congestion", routers' creation of source quench messages was deprecated in 1995 by RFC 1812.
 Furthermore, forwarding of and any kind of reaction to (flow control actions) source quench messages was deprecated from 2012 by RFC 6633.